denis-stepanov/dejavu/README.md

 About
 ==========
 This clone of [Dejavu](https://github.com/worldveil/dejavu) software contains adaptations to facilitate its use with [AdVent](https://github.com/denis-stepanov/advent) software.
 No functional changes to Dejavu have been made.
+List of changes:

+* `dejavu/base_classes/common_database.py`: remove SQL cursor buffering, as PostgreSQL does not seem to accept it;
+* `dejavu/logic/recognizer/microphone_recognizer.py`: suppress debug printout;
+* `dejavu.py`: package `dejavy.py` as `dejavu` command line.
+Package and make use of `dejavu.cnf`;
+* `dejavu/logic/fingerprint.py`: avoid graphical environment brought by mathplotlib;
+* (tried on a local copy but not retained) switch Dejavu from 44.1 kHz to 48 kHz.

 dejavu
 ==========